psalm · 134

 • Right now — even if it is the middle of the night where you are — lift your hands where you sit and say out loud: "Bless the Lord, all servants of the Lord."

-• Write this down: "What night-shift faithfulness have I been treating as 'less than' the day-shift kind?"
+• Write this down: "What faithfulness in the dark hours have I been treating as 'less than' the kind that happens where everyone can see?"

 • Repeat this line whenever the dark hours feel forgotten: "The Lord that made heaven and earth bless thee out of Zion."